smyk07/scull/AGENDA.md

 - [x] NEC Handle LLVM target selection in cstate, rather than in backend.c or llvm.c

-- [ ] NEC -S cli flag and --emit-llvm flag, and general CLI improvements
+- [x] NEC -S cli flag and --emit-llvm flag, and general CLI improvements

-  - only emit the output file in current directory unless specified, else use `/tmp`
+- [ ] NEC only emit the output file in current directory unless specified, else use `/tmp`

 - [ ] NEC Develop C Backend